rlh74/movie-sagas/TASKS.md

 ## functionality
 [x] - get list of movies to display
-[] - click movie -> show details for movie (on separate route) [] - if genres added, have them show up on details
+[x] - click movie -> show details for movie (on separate route) [] - if genres added, have them show up on details
-[] - detail route has back to list button and edit button [] - click edit button to direct to edit route
+[x] - detail route has back to list button and edit button [x] - click edit button to direct to edit route
 [] - edit route has cancel and save button
 [] - cancel button removes text input and redirects to details [] - save UPDATES database entries. displays on edit page